pay-theory/pay-theory-docs/WEB/FUNCTIONS.md

 **Checkout Details**

-These are the values that you can pass into the `checkoutDetails` object to customize the checkout page that opens when the button is clicked.
+These are the values that you can pass into the `checkoutDetails` object to customize the checkout page that opens when the qrCode is scanned.

 **Required Values**
 - `amount`: (Int)